jorgecarleitao/public-contracts/docs/tools/crawler.rst

 For static data, this is relatively easy.
 We provide a specific crawler for this:

-.. class:: StaticDataCrawler
+.. class:: ContractsStaticDataCrawler

-    This crawler only needs to be run once.
-It is used to populate the database:
+    A subclass JSONCrawler for static data of contracts.
+This crawler only needs to be run once and is used to populate the database the first time.

     .. method:: retrieve_and_save_contracts_types()
     .. method:: retrieve_and_save_procedures_types()